odinuv/web/en/apv/walkthrough/backend-select/index.md

 {% endhighlight %}

 {: .note}
-The above script is written in slightly different style than the [previous one](/en/apv/walkthrough/backend-select/#finalizing).
+The above script is written in a slightly different style than the [previous one](/en/apv/walkthrough/backend-select/#finalizing).
 Here, I maintained the consistency of state by first initializing the `$persons` and `$message` variables to some default values and used the conditions to change them only when necessary.
 This leads